Here you can learn about the basic features of building Experiments in Gorilla by exploring the list of questions on the left.

 The Number of Participants who have exited the node

-In the example above, we have 17 participants entering the node and 16 exiting, with one remaining live.
+In the example above, we have 9 participants entering the node and 8 exiting, with one remaining live.
 It may be that the participant has left the experiment at this point, and we may wish to manually reject them.
-This will set the number of ‘Live’ participants to 0, and the number of rejected participants to 1.
+This will set the number of live participants to 0, and the number of rejected participants to 1.

-Note: When your Experiment contains an Order Node, the consort data refers to the Node position rather than the Node itself.
-For example, if you have a Flanker Task and next a Thatcher Task connected to an Order Node, the consort data for the Flanker Node will refer to the first task participants saw, whether that be the Flanker or Thatcher Task, instead of the attrition data for the Flanker Task itself.
+When your Experiment contains an Order Node, the CONSORT data refers to the Node position rather than the Node itself.
+For example, if you have a Flanker Task and next a Thatcher Task connected to an Order Node, the CONSORT data for the Flanker Node will refer to the first task participants saw, whether that be the Flanker or Thatcher Task, instead of the attrition data for the Flanker Task itself.

-In compliance with BPS (The British Psychological Society) and NIHR (National Institute of Health Regulations) we store data from each node separately.
-This way demographics data and performance data are always kept separately.
+In compliance with BPS (The British Psychological Society) and NIHR (National Institute of Health Regulations), we store data from each node separately.
+This way, demographics data and performance data are always kept separate.

 Data is presented in long-format, with one row per event.
-There is an option, however, to download questionnaire data in short-format, with one row per participant.
+For questionnaires only, there is an option to instead download the data in short-format, with one row per participant.
+You can find more information about this in our Data guide.

 Data that is saved to the Store is data collected from the participant's responses that can be used to alter the experiment (in real time), depending on their responses.
 Essentially, saving data to the Store is information you can ’carry’ from one part of your task or questionnaire to others within the same experiment.